rmuif/web/CONTRIBUTING.md

 ### Something else

-The issue tracker on GitHub is currently only supporting the templates above and not for anything else.
+The issue tracker on GitHub is currently only supporting the templates above and not anything else.

 If you’ve got an inquiry that does not fit the template, use the [Discord server](https://discord.gg/5Ann5C3).
 That is the primary channel for external communication and the quickest way to get help as we’re very active on there.